College of Natural Sciences

 Requirements for the Certificate (15 credits)

-Participate in an interdisciplinary Mathematical Biology research project is required.
+Participation in an interdisciplinary Mathematical Biology research project is required.
 These projects must be substantial, requiring at least the effort of a 5 credit 400-level course; examples include a senior honors research project, summer Research Experiences for Undergraduate programs, and the Undergraduate Biology and Mathematics Research Program; students are advised to discuss their projects with an advisor from the Mathematical Biology Certificate Coordinating Committee before commencing.
 A research paper based on this research project must be submitted to and approved by the Committee.
 Students are expected to present their research to an approved symposium or conference.

 Prospective graduate students are expected to have adequate undergraduate preparation in linear algebra, advanced calculus, and abstract algebra.
 Applicants must submit to the department their scores for the GRE General Test; applicants for the graduate assistant positions are strongly encouraged to submit scores for the subject test in mathematics as well.
 The department requires a score of at least 650 on the quantitative section of the GRE General Test for admittance as a regular student.
 The department requires a general examination of all incoming graduate students for course placement purposes.
 This diagnostic examination consists of two parts, algebra and analysis, and is designed to evaluate the student's command of undergraduate mathematics in the areas of linear algebra, advanced calculus, and abstract algebra.